Is P2P Traffic the Carriers' Red Herring

 By throttling P2P traffic, carriers can continue to advertise and sell services that they cannot credibly deliver.
 For instance, Rogers and Bell currently sell top-tier broadband plans for $99 and $83 a month respectively, excluding taxes and other fees.
 These services are advertised at 18Mbps with a 95GB quota (Rogers) and 16Mbps with a 100GB quota.
 However, if people use the full bandwidth advertised, they’re flagged as a heavy user, which the carriers use to justify the need for traffic management schemes such as the DPI-enabled throttling discussed earlier.

-Look at these charts.
-The first one illustrates how punitive plan pricing is to the most vulnerable members of society.
-The second, how long you can download at advertised speeds before your exhaust your entire montly quota.
-If it’s possible to consume one’s entire monthly allocation of traffic in less than half a day, it seems a reasonable indication that any problems in the core are created by too much capacity sold at the edge, and then managed through capping and, now, throttling.
+Look at this chart.
+If it’s possible to consume one’s entire monthly allocation of traffic in less than half a day, it seems a pretty clear indication that any problems in the core are created by too much capacity sold at the edge, and then managed through capping and, now, throttling.
 Are blazing speeds what people really want?
 If people want to watch a movie online, content really only needs to be delivered slightly faster than the player shows it.
 So, perhaps it’s advised to download a 60 minute show in 50 minutes, which allows enough content in the buffer such that no jitter occurs if the connection drops for a moment, or there is congestion on the network.
 60-minute TV shows on iTunes are about 400MB.
 To download that in 50 minutes, requires barely a 1Mbps connection.
 Why, then, sell a 25Mbps connection with a quota that can be consumed in few hours?
 Why sell a product that places such strain on the access network that discriminatory throttling becomes the best way to deal with the issue.
 Something smells fishy.

 Carriers, there are other solutions!
 Some might even lead customers to like you (or at least not revile you).